Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 HackMotion is a device that measures your wrist angle at setup, the top of the backswing, and at impact.
 Even the best players in the game realize that their wrist position is often responsible for the improper clubface angle at impact.

-If you struggle to make a consistent impact, your wrist angle could be causing the problem.
+If you struggle to make a consistent impact, your wrist angle may be the cause of the problem.

-One of the great things about using technology like HackMotion as part of your practice routine is that it lets you practice without the help of a professional.
+One of the great benefits of using technology like HackMotion as part of your practice routine is that it allows you to practice independently while still checking on progress in real time.

 Smart Decisions Lead to Lower Scores